LaravelRUS/docs/authentication.md

 The `retrieveByToken` function retrieves a user by their unique `$identifier` and "remember me" `$token`, stored in a field `remember_token`.
 As with the previous method, the `Authenticatable` implementation should be returned.

 The `updateRememberToken` method updates the `$user` field `remember_token` with the new `$token`.
-The new token can be either a fresh token, assigned on a successful "remember me" login attempt, or `null` when the user is logging out.
+The new token can be either a fresh token, assigned on a successful "remember me" login attempt, or when the user is logging out.

 The `retrieveByCredentials` method receives the array of credentials passed to the `Auth::attempt` method when attempting to sign into an application.
 The method should then "query" the underlying persistent storage for the user matching those credentials.
 Typically, this method will run a query with a "where" condition on `$credentials['username']`.
 The method should then return an implementation of `Authenticatable`. **This method should not attempt to do any password validation or authentication.**